-- Previous outdoor work experience in a greenhouse, farm or garden is preferred.
+- Previous outdoor work experience is preferred.

 - Must be able to routinely lift 50 pounds, move freely around the farm, have the ability and willingness to operate machinery, and be able and willing to work under adverse weather conditions.